Technology & Stack

 Built under a zero-knowledge policy and designed to the highest standards of computer security, the Cuvex App offers a range of complementary functions for owners of a Cuvex device and anyone looking to migrate to true sovereign self-custody.

 One of the app's main functions is to provide the Cuvex device with the latest Firmware updates, acting as an intermediary between the download services and the cold encryption device.
 It plays the role of a Firewall, ensuring communication with the official factory services and sending the binary file through an alternative BL channel with P2P encryption.
-This ensures that your Cuvex is never exposed to the internet and that conversations are securely conducted with the official app published on platform stores.

 It is fully developed with native source code, leveraging the frameworks of iOS / Android platforms and following the best security practices.
 Among the implemented controls, we have the detection of BL / WiFi communication functions or the presence of a SIM card in the device.
 These controls are activated in key processes that block progress due to non-compliance with requirements.